Pulsar7/MAGIC/readme.md

 ## Ctypes

-In order to compute more efficient, `ctypes` is implemented in the *calculator*.
+In order to compute more efficient, `ctypes` has been implemented in the *calculator*.